vakilkunal/MH-Tools/README.md

 Analyzer | Gradually loads in your entire Marketplace transaction history via URL over multiple redirects Map | Automatically fills in the Map Solver's mouse name `textarea` with all of the remaining uncaught mice on your Active Map
 Crown | Automatically fills in the Crown Solver's `textarea` with the 30 Bronze mice on your 'King's Crowns' page that are closest to reaching Silver status (100 catches).
 The rest of the Bronze mice are copied to your clipboard for pasting if desired (this may or may not work depending on your browser)
-Loader | Generates a pop-up dialog that gives you access to the latest versions of each bookmarklet
+Crafting | Generates a pop-up dialog that contains a `textarea` with your crafting materials data to be copied Loader | Generates a pop-up dialog that gives you access to the latest versions of each bookmarklet

 <div align="right"><a href="#book-table-of-contents">Top</a></div>